Warning: This book review contains spoilers for “Christmas Cake Murder” by Joanne Fluke. If you’re trying to avoid spoilers, don’t read this one!

 Plot Development: 3.5 out of 5 stars

 In terms of continuity, readers will be happy to learn that this book is a literal prequel to all the other books in the series.
 You don’t need to know anything about the whole rest of the series to read this one at all.
 Having read books in the series such as “Cinnamon Roll Murder” and “Blueberry Muffin Murder” (which I read long before starting this blog) before by the same author, it’s nice to know that I didn’t need prior knowledge of the rest of the series to understand the depths of this one,especially since there are many books in this series.
-The setting of the story takes place far in the past, just as Hannah is about to start her own bakery and move out of her mother’s house.
+The setting of the story takes place far in the past, before Hannah starts her own bakery.

 Character Development: 3 out of 5 stars

-We get to know Hannah and her family a lot more in this book compared to other books I’ve read in the series.
-We learn of Hannah’s love of baking, learn of how Delores, Hannah’s mother, suffers from depression due to the father of the family recently dying (it’s three weeks after his death at the time of the book’s start), and we readers have the opportunity to read more of the overall family interactions between sisters and mother-daughter bonding moments.
-Some readers may be relieved that there are no love triangle-plots in this book (which is also why there is no romance category in this review, this time around).
+We get to know Hannah and her family a lot more in this book compared to the rest of the series.
+For example, we learn of Hannah’s love of baking, learn of how Delores, Hannah’s mother, suffers from depression due to the father recently dying.
+The readers have the opportunity to read more of the overall family interactions between sisters and mother-daughter bonding moments.
+Some readers may be relieved that there are no love triangle-plots in this book.
 There are mentioned past romances for Hannah, but it’s not touched on much.
-For those more familiar with the series than just reading one or two books, some of the information may be old (such as the love for baking for example, given that it was apparent since the first book onwards—why else would Hannah run a bakery?), but this also helps for those that are new to reading the series, especially since the events of this book take place chronologically before the entire rest of the series as a whole.
+For those more familiar with the series than just reading one or two books, some of the information may be old.
+However, this also helps for those that are new to reading the series, especially since the events of this book take place chronologically before the entire rest of the series.

 Overall, I’m rating this book out 3.25 of 5 stars!

 Other than the odd pacing of the actual mystery plot in this book and lack of character development in some plot-vital characters, this was, as a whole, a good read.
-If you’re still in the Christmas mood and you want some mystery (but not a heavy amount of it), this might be the book for you.
+If you’re still in the Christmas mood and you want some mystery, this might be the book for you.

 If you like this post, please share it with your fellow writer and readers!
 Also, feel free to follow my blog and/or like my Facebook Page, Twitter, and Tumblr for more reader/writer posts, fanfics, book reviews, and other updates!